Last reviewed on 20th October 2021

 If you’ve been declined, then don’t panic and certainly don’t give up.
 There are many different ways to approach lenders and there are specialist advisors that can help you every step of the way.

-Our advisors can also go through your application and make sure it’s strong enough and placed with the best-suited lender.
-Not only should an advisor be able to secure you a mortgage, but they should be able to secure the best possible rate available to you.
+Not only should an advisor be able to secure you a mortgage, but they should be able to secure the best possible rates available.

-Although possible, it can be difficult to obtain a contractor mortgage with an adverse credit history.
-We would recommend you to speak to an advisor that specialises in mortgages with bad credit.
+As a contractor, it’s difficult to get a mortgage with bad credit.
+We would recommend you speak to an advisor that specialises in mortgages with credit problems.